CASE STUDY

 02 Accessing Past Activities

-RESEARCH INSIGHT: Volunteers want to review and filter their history for self-reflection, reporting, and motivation.
-DESIGN CHOICE: Dedicated tab with filters (date, activity, status) and search functionality for easy navigation.
+Research Insight: Volunteers want to review and filter their history for self-reflection, reporting, and motivation.

 03 Adding Upcoming Sessions